Alford's late pickoff saves Falcons' 23-20 win over Browns - WHIZ News

 Cleveland more than doubled Atlanta’s total offense in the first half — 245 to 120 yards — but had to settle for a halftime tie.

 The equalizer was a lost fumble by Browns tight end David Njoku.
-Falcons safety Jaylinn Hawkins forced the fumble, which was recovered by linebacker Rashaan Evans at the Cleveland 31.
+Safety Jaylinn Hawkins forced the fumble, which was recovered by linebacker Rashaan Evans at the Cleveland 31.

-Patterson’s 11-yard scoring run three plays later gave the Falcons a 10-0 lead.
+Patterson’s 11-yard run three plays later gave the Falcons a 10-0 lead.

-The Browns pulled even on Brissett’s 5-yard scoring run and Cade York’s 29-yard field goal.
+The Browns pulled even on Brissett’s 5-yard touchdown run and Cade York’s 29-yard field goal.

 One week after setting a career rushing high for the second time in three weeks with 141 yards against Seattle, Patterson ran for 38 yards on nine carries.
 He was limited by a sore knee in practice most of the week.